venice1200/MiSTer_tty2oled/README.md

 **IMPORTANT!**
 Both Arduino Versions uses now (2021-02-07) the Serial Speed of 57600 baud.
-You need the change/replace the `tty2oled` file on the MiSTer as well to support this.
+You need to change/replace the `tty2oled` file on the MiSTer as well to support this.

 **Updates**
 See https://github.com/venice1200/MiSTer_tty2oled/blob/main/Updates.md